pwa-builder/PWABuilder/apps/blog/src/posts/announcing-app-capabilities/announcing-app-capabilities.md

-Visit [pwabuilder.com](https://www.pwabuilder.com) to check out the new App Capabilities card now!
+Visit [pwabuilder.com](https://www.pwabuilder.com) and enter a URL to check out the new App Capabilities card now!